Organised crime in India: Chaddi Baniyan Gangs

+Kala Kachcha Gangs

+Kala Kachcha Gangs (also known as Kale-Kachchewale or Kale Kachche Gangs) refers to certain organized criminal gangs in Punjab, India.
+The Kala Kachcha gang members are robbers and dacoits, who don police uniform or 'Kale Kachche' (black underpants) to evade detection.
+They put grease on their body as lubricant.

+There are many such gangs suspected to be active in Punjab.
+They usually target families living at isolated places in the countryside and always thrash their victims before robbing them.

 Activities

 India is a major transit point for heroin from the Golden Triangle and Golden Crescent en route to Europe.
 India is also the world's largest legal grower of opium; experts estimate that 5–10% of the legal opium is converted into illegal heroin, and 8–10% is consumed in high quantities as concentrated liquid.
 The pharmaceutical industry is also responsible for much illegal production of mandrax, much of which is smuggled into South Africa.
 Diamond smuggling via South Africa is also a major criminal activity, and diamonds are sometimes used to disguise shipments of heroin.
 Finally, there is much money laundering in the country, mostly through the use of the traditional hawala system, although India criminalised money laundering in 2003.

 Popular culture

 In the cinema of India, particularly Bollywood, crime films and gangster films inspired by organised crime in India have been produced since 1940.
 Indian cinema has several genres of such crime films.